Skiing vs. Snowboarding: Which is Better?

 First off, you may be wondering what on-piste and off-piste skiing means.
 Groomed, or on-piste skiing, refers to areas that are maintained and patrolled to provide a safer experience for guests.
 Backcountry, or off-piste skiing, refers to areas that are not maintained, marked or patrolled either inside or outside a ski resort’s boundaries.
 There is higher risk of avalanches, rock fall and cliffs in these areas.

 Both skiing and snowboarding can be done in groomed and backcountry areas, depending on an individual’s capability and preference.
 Transitioning from on-piste to off-piste is often easier for snowboarders than skiers.
 The techniques are similar, and wow is it a magical feeling to float through powder for your first time on a snowboard!
 Skiing in the backcountry, while also magical, has a steeper learning curve.
-Some key differences include narrowing your stance, using your legs to steer rather than your edges, and maintaining a faster speed to stay afloat.
+Some key adjustments you need to make when skiing in powder include narrowing your stance, using your legs to steer rather than your edges, and maintaining a faster speed to stay afloat.

 If you’re going on a shorter trip, let’s say a week or less, we recommend skiing.
 You’ll likely learn skiing quicker, and thus be able to enjoy more of the mountain during the few days you’re at the resort.
 If you’re moving to a mountainous area or simply exploring your local ski hill for the first time, then choose whichever sport appeals to you and aligns best with your abilities.
 Still torn?
 Be an overachiever and try both!